-Objectives are great for big, longer term, aspirational goals.
+Objectives are great for larger, longer-term, or aspirational goals.
 They paint the bigger picture of the goal you are trying to achieve, including specific key results that act as your deliverables along the way.
-We all know that there is a lot more work that goes into each key results.
-The key results don't accurately reflect the day to day work involved.
-Usually a key result will have a whole list of tasks that must be done in order to create that deliverable.
-This "list of tasks" are great candidates for the Priorities section of your Check-in.
+We all know that there is a ton of work that goes into each key result.
+Key results don't always reflect the day to day work involved.
+Usually a key result will have a whole list of tasks that must be done in order to complete that one deliverable.
+This list of tasks is full of great candidates for the Priorities section of your Check-in.
 You can even link priorities in your Check-in to objectives you own.

 Let's say you have a recurring weekly task.
-You want to use 15Five as a reminder to complete that task and then show that the task is done.
-Perfect use case for Priorities.
-From your 15Five check-in, you can mark the priority as complete, use the arrow option to repeat the priority on your next check-in, and submit.
+You want to use your Check-in as a reminder to complete that task and then show that the task is done.
+This is a perfect use case for Priorities.
+From your Check-in, you can mark the priority as complete, use the cycle option to repeat the priority on your next Check-in, and submit.
 Meaning the priority was completed on the current Check-in and will also appear on the next Check-in.
 (Notice how "Pull weekly board report and numbers" is a past priority and is also a priority for the next Check-in period.)

 According to the fresh-start effect, people are more likely to take action towards a goal after temporal landmarks that represent new beginnings.
 "Examples of landmarks that trigger the fresh-start effect include the start of a new week, month, year, school semester, or birthday."

-You can take advantage of the fresh start effect by taking advantage of flexible priorities after your 15Five check-in was initially due and submitted.
-Let's say you report weekly on Fridays.
+You can take advantage of the fresh start effect by utilizing flexible priorities after your Check-in was initially due and submitted.
+Let's say your Check-ins are due weekly on Fridays.
 Fridays are common due days because it allows reporters to look back and celebrate wins for the week.
-With the fresh-start effect in mind, your team would continue to report on Fridays, but would revisit their check-in on Monday and add/edit the priorities for the week.
+With the fresh-start effect in mind, you would continue to report on Fridays, but would revisit your current Check-in on Monday and add/edit/update priorities for the week.

-Priorities can be used to document of all the little tasks you have to do/have done during a busy work week.
-If you are feeling slightly worried that you may forget everything that you need to do or just want to document everything you accomplished during the week- use Priorities!
+Priorities can be used to document all the little tasks you have to do/have done during a busy work week.
+If you are feeling slightly worried that you may forget everything that you need to do or just want to document everything you accomplished during the week, use Priorities!

-You can list your priorities day by day to make sure you are focusing on only one task per day.
-"Do less and obsess" is a saying we are fond of around here.
+You can list your priorities day-by-day to make sure you are focusing on only one task per day.
+"Do less, then obsess" is a saying we are fond of around here.
 The alternative is seeing a big list, not knowing what to focus on, and then feeling overwhelmed.
 Organizing your priorities by day is a great way to avoid decision fatigue.